A message from Marna Davis, Co-Chairman of the Fibrolamellar Cancer Foundation

 2. Build your care team

 If you have been diagnosed with cancer, it is important to see an oncologist or surgeon who has experience in your specific disease.
 Patients diagnosed with rare cancers like fibrolamellar often have difficulty finding physicians knowledgeable in their disease.
-FCF has compiled a list of doctors who have treated other fibrolamellar patients.
+Many major medical centers have teams with deep experience in treating FLC patients like you and conduct research into the disease.
+FCF has compiled a list of doctors who have experience in treating other fibrolamellar patients.
 Click here to find a physician near you.

 Currently, there is a broad community of patients, caregivers, doctors, and researchers fighting to find a cure for fibrolamellar.
 You are not alone.
-Click here to view a range of places to get your questions answered and build a personal connection to others within the fibrolamellar community.
+Click here to learn about ways to get your questions answered and build personal connections to others within the fibrolamellar community.

 No one is more motivated than patients and their loved ones to help find a cure for FLC.
-Please consider helping the research community by donating tumor tissue to the Fibrolamellar Cancer Foundation Biobank through our Tumor Donation Program.
-Breakthroughs in understanding the causes of FLC and potential treatments would not be possible without the donation of tissue samples by our patients.
+Please consider helping the research community by donating tumor tissue or ascites fluid to the Fibrolamellar Cancer Foundation BioBank through our Tumor Donation Program.
+Breakthroughs in understanding the causes of FLC and potential treatments would not be possible without the donation of tissue samples by our patients, since some of the basic materials scientists need for their research can only be created from human tumor tissue.
 Learn more.

 Find out about clinical trials for fibrolamellar that may be available.